EPHS-CyberSecurity-2020-Hour3/CipherProject/Affine_Cipher_Historical.md

-This cypher is based on number theory and purportedly used by Julius Caesar, is the so-called Caesar Cipher.
+This cypher is based on number theory and is almost like the cypher used by Julius Caesar, the Caesar Cipher.
 The idea of the Caesar cipher was to use a simple shift of letters.
 Replace every letter in the plain text message by the letter three letters to the right to get the coded message